phonedude/cs532-s16/a02/README.md

 ## a2/mementodata

-Data to solve problem 2.
+Data folder to solve problem 2.
 Folder contains all data files rendered by ODU Memento Aggregator for URIs obtained to solution of problem 1: http://mementoproxy.cs.odu.edu/aggr/timemap/link/1/URI

-## a2/uriagedat
+## a2/uriagedata

+Data folder to solve problem 3.

 </content>
   <tabTrigger></tabTrigger>